 Sexually transmitted infections (STIs) are diseases spread by sexual contact.
 If you're pregnant, you can also spread them to your baby before or during delivery.
 STIs are also called sexually transmitted diseases (STDs).

-Exposure to an STI can occur anytime a person has sex or close contact that involves the genitals, the mouth, or the rectum with another person, but exposure is more likely if a person has many sex partners or does not use condoms.
-STIs can be prevented by not having sexual contact (abstinence).
+You can be exposed to an STI anytime you have sex or close contact with the genitals, mouth, or rectum of another person.
+But exposure is more likely if you have more than one sex partner or you don't use condoms.
+Using condoms can reduce the risk of STIs.
+STIs can be prevented by not having sexual contact.
+(This is called abstinence.)

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & H. Michael O'Connor MD - Emergency Medicine